sendwithus/competencies/competencies/jupyter.md

 - You know how to evaluate a cell without mouse.

-- You know what are Jupyter Kernels, what they do, and how to switch between them.
+- You know what Jupyter Kernels are, what they do, and how to switch between them.

 - You know how to restart, stop, and shut down a kernel.